 If you have any concerns about any adult or child in the school community, you must

 1) raise your concerns with the Designated Safeguarding Leads - either by phone or face to face.

+School staff & visitors should avoid any behaviour which could be misconstrued as grooming behaviour.
 Grooming is when a person engages in predatory conduct to prepare a child or young person for sexual activity at a later time.

 Grooming can include communicating and/or attempting to befriend or establish a relationship or other emotional connection with the child or their parent/carer.

 Young people are often 'groomed' before they are sexually abused.
 At first they may be tricked into thinking they are in a safe and normal relationship so they may not know it’s happening or may feel they have no choice but to be abused.

 It may be hard to identify when someone is being groomed until after they have been sexually abused, because grooming behaviour can sometimes look like ‘normal’ caring behaviour, however this is not always the case.

 - giving gifts or special attention to a child or young person, or their parent or carer, making the child or young person feel special and/or indebted to an adult